Getting Started

 Example (Creating and Using a Type Guard)

-The isPerson
+The generated isPerson

 While type guards verify whether a value conforms to a specific type, the Schema.asserts